NbAiLab/notram/guides/text_extraction_format.md

 "publish_date": "20190101" # Date for publication.
 For books this is set to 0101 for the publication year "language_reported": "nob" #3-letter language code. nob for Bokmål and nno for Nynorsk.
 Only reported for books in METS/ALTO.
 "language_detected": "nob" #3-letter language code
-"docworks_version": "6.5-1.28" #Text reported in METS/ALTO
+"tesseract_version": "4.1.1" #If Tesseract is used for scanning "docworks_version": "6.5-1.28" #Text reported in METS/ALTO
 "abbyy_version": "8.1" #Text reported in METS/ALTO
 "document_word_confidence": "0.9" #Float 0-1.
 Average calculated while processing.